kornelia-kozaczewska/fundusz-hossa-procapital/README.md

 ---

-The project structure and code were developed by me for **Fundusz Hossa ProCapital**.
+The project structure and code were developed by me for **Fundusz Hossa ProCapital** and is further developed [here](https://github.com/HossaProCapital/student-fund).